mcqueen17/Patient_Readmissions_Analysis/README.md

 Unplanned readmissions are costly, preventable events that signal gaps in care coordination and follow-up.
 Limited data-driven insight into which patients are at highest risk restricts proactive intervention.
 This project analyzes encounter data to identify key drivers of readmissions and support strategies that reduce return visits, lower costs, and improve patient outcomes.

 ### Methodology:
+1. SQL query that extracts, join, and flag 30-day readmissions from hospital encounter data.
+2. An Excel workflow that cleans, aggregates, and calculates readmission rates by diagnosis, payer, LOS, and discharge disposition.
+3. Excel-based reports and charts that segment high-risk cohorts and highlight key drivers of avoidable readmissions.

+### Skills:
+SQL: CTEs, Joins, Case
+Power Query: Dax, writing functions, ETL, calculated columns